 After Boal’s first visit to London Bubble in 1990, we decided to set up a project to test out the Theatre of the Oppressed methodology, in particular Forum Theatre.
 We made a long list of ‘oppressed’ groups we might want to work with, for ideological, personal or practical reasons, and we decided to work with homeless people.
 This was a time (like now) when homelessness was very ‘in your face’, it felt like a subject that needed talking about.
 I also had a member of my team at the time who had experience working with housing issues.
 In recent years I realised that the fact that I left home at 15 after the death of my mother and lived with a number of different families for the last two years of my schooling, it being impossible to live with my alcoholic father, probably gave me a basic understanding and sympathy with some of the feelings homeless people experience.

 How and when did Cardboard Citizens start?

 The company started in 1991, in the Cardboard City which had sprung up in what was then called the Bullring in Waterloo (now the site of the IMAX cinema).
-The first members of the company included a number of those shanty-town rough sleepers, along with hostel-dwellers, transvestites, rent-boys and street drinkers.
+The first members of the company included a number of those shanty-town rough sleepers, along with other people experiencing homelessness and isolation.
 From these rough and authentic beginnings, Cardboard Citizens has pioneered the use of participatory arts and theatre in particular with homeless people.
 In those days, nobody thought that participation in the arts could make a real difference in people’s lives, leading to outcomes in everything from wellbeing to employment.
-Now the picture is very different – Cardboard Citizens has proven that theatre can be a powerful tool for engaging those with lived experience of homeless in a process of change, and for engaging general audiences to focus on those at the margins of our society.
+Now the picture is very different – Cardboard Citizens has proven that theatre can be a powerful tool for engaging those with lived experience of homelessness in a process of change, and for engaging general audiences to focus on those at the margins of our society.
 For a full history of Cardboard Citizens please refer to our history page.

 Who is Cardboard Citizens’ audience?